ManticoreGamesInc/platform-documentation/src/api/inventory.md

 ### `ownerChangedEvent`

-In this example we implement inventories that drop when players die.
+In this example, a player's entire inventory object drops when they die.
 For it to work, the inventory template should have a trigger child object, as well as a visual element (for example, a crate) so that other players can see it after it drops.

 ```lua
 local INVENTORY_TEMPLATE = script:GetCustomProperty("InventoryWithPickup")